SilvaCleverson/bootcampSui/docs/README.en.md

 #### ⚠️ Troubleshooting

 - If any command is not recognized after installation, **close and open a new terminal**
-- If installation fails, check the `instalacao_sui.log` file in the `instalador` folder
+- If installation fails, check the `instalacao_sui.log` file in the `sui-one-click-installer` folder
 - Make sure to run as administrator

 ### 📦 Manual Installation